 And to the angel of the church in Pergamos, write: These things says He Who has the sharp two-edged sword.

-"I know your works, and where you dwell, WHERE SATAN'S THRONE IS.
-And you hold fast to My name, and did not deny My faith even in the days in which Antipas was My faithful martyr, who was killed among you, where Satan dwells.
+I know your works and where you dwell, where the throne of Satan is; but you are holding fast My name, and did not deny My faith, even in the days in which Antipas (the first Christian to be put to death by the Roman state) was My faithful witness, who was killed among you, where Satan dwells.

-"But I have a few things against you, because you have there those who hold the doctrine of Balaam, who taught Balak to put a stumbling block before the children of Israel, to eat things sacrificed to idols, and to commit sexual immorality.
-Thus you also have those who hold the doctrine of the Nicolaitans, which thing I hate.
-Repent, or else I will come to you quickly and will fight against them with the sword of My mouth.
+But I have a few things against you because you have there those who hold the teaching of Balaam, who taught Balak to cast a stumbling block before the children of Israel, to eat things sacrificed to idols and to commit fornication.
+Moreover, you also have those who hold the doctrine of the Nicolaitans, which thing I hate.